collaborative-music-lab/NIME/Python/README.md

 * **How do I install Python packages?**
 	* Use pip to install modules.
 In the terminal: `pip install python-osc` and `pip install pyserial`.
+	* You may need to use `pip3` to install modules for python 3

 	* If you have python 3 you almost certainly also have pip.
 If not, you can download it here:
 	* https://pip.pypa.io/en/stable/installing/